VGPC Newsletter

 ____________________________________

-What is your current role, and what does your work typically involve?
+What is your current role, and what does your work involve?

-What do you value most about your VGPC membership?
+What do you value most about your VGPC membership, and how has it benefited you professionally?

 ____________________________________